hsvgbkhgbv/CIAO/README.md

 #### Maximum of 9 agents during test
 The scripts of all algorithms are the same as above, but only with change of `--num_players_test=5` to `--num_players_test=9`.

-### (4) Experiments in Appendix J.4: Generalizability of CIAO with different agent-type sets for training and testing
+### (4) Experiments in Appendix J.4: Generalizability of CIAO with different agent-type sets in training and testing

-#### Agent-type sets for training and testing have intersection, with one shared agent-type
+#### Agent-type sets in training and testing have intersection, with one shared agent-type
 **GPL**
  ```python
  python main_mrf1.py --graph="complete" --weight_regularizer=0.0 --pair_range="free" --indiv_range="free" --note <NOTE> --save_dir=<SAVE_DIR> --num_players_test=5 --intersection_generalization